Scientific Advisory Committee

 Senior Research Fellow, School for Health and Related Research, University of Sheffield

 Dr Relton originally studied Philosophy at the University of Newcastle upon Tyne (UK).
 She worked as a homeopath in the NHS 1998-2005 and was made Fellow of the Society of Homeopaths in 2009.
 She was awarded a Department of Health Pre Doctoral Training Fellowship from 2003 to 2008, obtained her MSc (Health Services Research) in 2004 and received her PhD (Clinical Trial Design) in 2009.
-Dr Relton is currently a research fellow at the School for Health and Related Research at the University of Sheffield.
+Dr Relton is currently a senior research fellow at the School for Health and Related Research at the University of Sheffield.
 She is involved in research in obesity, chronic pain, IBS, and pragmatic clinical trial design.

 Dr Elizabeth Thompson BAOxon, MBBS, MRCP, FFHom